JCamacho4/DomoticArduinoJava/README.md

 To use this project, follow these steps:

 1. Upload the C++ program to the Arduino.
+2. Import the libraries "SteelSeries" and "trident" on Java.
-2. Run the Java program and choose the correct Serial Port.
+3. Run the Java program and choose the correct Serial Port.
-3. Use the UI to interact with the Arduino Board and vice versa.
+4. Use the UI to interact with the Arduino Board and vice versa.

 Contributing: